 What to do on level 3 (performance)

-It will convince a customer that he’s making the right choice.
+This will convince a customer that he’s making the right choice.
 These USPs must offer valuable advantages for the customer, which will make him choose the same brand for next purchases again.

 What to do on level 4 (advantage)

 To optimise customer loyalty, it’s useful to highlight the previously mentioned USPs even more strongly and to communicate these to the customer in as many ways possible.